Survey reveals people feel involved in the support they receive from Together

 People that use Together’s services feel involved in their support and in how our services are run, according to a recent survey.

-88 people that use our accommodation, community and criminal justice services responded to the survey, carried out by Together’s Quality Improvement team and Service User Involvement Directorate.
+88 people that use our accommodation, community and criminal justice services responded to the survey, carried out by Together’s Quality Improvement team as part of our service user involvement activities.
 The survey was designed with input from Together’s National Steering Group — a team of people with lived experience of mental distress.
 The results revealed that people felt involved in their support and in the work of Together:

 - Over 90% said they always have a say in the support they receive.